medizininformatik-initiative/fdpg-query-data-validation/README.md

 ```

 ### Step 6 Startup
-To start the validaiton process run: `sh startup_and_run.sh`
+To start the validaiton process run: `bash startup_and_run.sh`
 This will perform an initial setup which takes about 5 minutes and performs 1 validation run.
 The report is available at REPORT_LOCATION

-If you want to rerun the validation process run: `sh run.sh`
+If you want to rerun the validation process run: `bash run.sh`

-To stop all container run: `sh shutdown.sh`
+To stop all container run: `bash shutdown.sh`

 ### Deploying a FHIR server